Unless otherwise stated, this work is licenced under a CC-BY-NC-SA 4.0 licence by Cambridge University Libraries.

-By asking ourselves these three simple questions we can begin to analyse our experiences and learn from them.
+By asking ourselves these three simple questions we can begin to analyse and learn from our experiences.
 Firstly we should describe what the situation or experience was to set it in context.
 This gives us a clear idea of what we are dealing with.
 We should then reflect on the experience by asking 'so what?' - what did we learn as a result of the experience?
 The final stage asks us to think about the action we will take as a result of this reflection.
 Will we change a behavior, try something new or carry on as we are?
-It is important to remember that it may be that nothing changes as a result of reflection and that we feel that we are doing everything we should during an experience.
+It is important to remember that there may be no changes as the result of reflection and that we feel that we are doing everything as we should.
 This is equally valid as an outcome and you should not worry if you can't think of something to change.

 Borton, T. (1970) Reach, Touch and Teach.
 London: Hutchinson.